 Hawaiian Monk Seals

-- Hawaiian monk seals are one of the most endangered marine mammal species in the world.
+- Hawaiian monk seals are one of the most endangered seal species in the world.

 - Ensure that your presence does not disturb them; observe them from at least 50 yards away .

 - In the ocean, monk seals may show inquisitive behavior.
 Do not attempt to approach these seals or “play” with them.
-The seals may misread your actions and cause serious injury.
-Cautiously swim back to your boat and watch them from a safe vantage point.
+The seals may misread your actions, can move quicker than you think which can result in serious injury.
+Watch them from a safe vantage point.

 In-Water Best Practices

 As marine operators, we will attempt to avoid influencing the natural behavior of any marine life, and will encourage our guests to do the same.
 It is our intention to provide as natural a viewing experience as possible for our guests while interacting with the marine environment.